wooey/Wooey/README.md

 ```

-If you have failing scripts, please open an issue with their contents so I can handle cases as they appear and try to make this as all-encompasing as possible.
+If you have failing scripts, please open an issue with their contents so we can handle cases as they appear and try to make this as all-encompasing as possible.
 One known area which fails currently is defining your argparse instance inside the `if __name__ == "__main__" block`